 I also found myself surrounded by a wall of overwhelming fear.

-Overwhelming for two reasons – my Ex inspired fear in me (it was his modus operandi) and at the same time the natural fears in me where being triggered.
+Overwhelming for two reasons – he inspired fear in me (it was his modus operandi) and at the same time the natural fears in me where being triggered.
 I couldn’t tell which fears were true and which weren’t which made the situation harder to manage.

 I decided that the best way forward was to include my fears in my life instead of allowing them to collect on the sidelines, creating an artificial boundary between me and the rest of the world.